 One other unique feature of Pack Square is a series of farm animal sculptures, whose purpose is unclear.

 West of Pack Square, there are a number of small cafes.
 Being in the mood for a Cubano, I chose Bomba Latin Cafe.
 The place was a friendly introduction to Asheville’s active foodie scene and the sandwich was all a Cubano should be- freshly shaved pork, with shredded cabbage and small, diced bits of Habanero pepper, on a freshly-baked bun.

 Well-nourished, I got back to my car, with six minutes to spare.
 I got in one more full view of downtown, from Pack Square, before heading back onto the freeway.
 Asheville City Hall is visible, in the background.

-I had plenty of company, headed west, as I-40 was packed with People headed to the Great Smokies.
+I had plenty of company, headed west, as I-40 was packed with people headed to the Great Smokies.
 Once past the exits to Boone, Cherokee and Gatlinburg, the sailing was a bit smoother.
 My primary stop in Knoxville was to service my Elantra, at Big O Tires.
 Being expected in Crossville by 5:30, or so, I headed straight here, once the service was finished.
-Knoxville has a some places of fascination, not the least of which is my online friend’s art gallery.
+Knoxville has several places of fascination, not the least of which is my online friend’s art gallery.
 These wait for a visit more focused on that area.